arboleya/electrify/README.md

 out the `index.js` file, it constains the electrify start/stop usage.

 The `electrify.json` file will hold specific preferences for Electrify, such as plugins and so on.
-It's a WIP.
+It's still a WIP, but you can get around it.

+### Config (`electrify.json`)

+For now there's only one option here: `preserve_db`.

+Set it to true to preserve database between installs.
+It works by saving the mongo data dir inside user's data folder, instead of being self contained within the app folder (which gets deleted when new version is installed).

 # Customizing